 Mammoth Lakes is the largest community in the upper Owens River watershed, with an area of four square miles and a population of about 8,200.
 The peak population during holiday periods and busy weekends in 2005 was about 35,000.
 These large variations in population from day to day have created an unusual set of problems for planning and operations for water supply and sewage disposal as compared to municipalities with relatively stable water demand.
 The Mammoth Mountain Ski Area is a major driving force in the local economy and the largest employer in Mono County.
 Other tourism-dependent businesses constitute a significant fraction of economic activity.
+The recreational economy creates a variety of challenges regarding full-time employment, business opportunities, income disparities, availability of adequate housing, etc. (e.g., Clifford, 2002; Machado, 2019).
 Residential construction is an episodically important source of employment in southern Mono County.